 - 2 Tablespoons of maple syrup (or Birch Xylitol for a Keto diet, not corn Xylitol)

 - 1 teaspoon of lemon juice

 - Preheat the oven to 400 degrees F. Line a baking pan with parchment paper.

 - In a large bowl add the Brussels sprouts, celery and 1 cup of diced Persimmon.
 Add 1 Tablespoon of maple syrup, 2 Tablespoons of olive oil, salt and pepper.
 Toss to coat then spread out evenly on the baking pan.

-- In a small bowl whisk together the dressing: remaining 2 Tablespoons of olive oil, apple cider vinegar, 1 Tablespoon of maple syrup, Dijon mustard and lemon juice.
+- In a small bowl whisk together the dressing: remaining 2 Tablespoons of olive oil, apple cider vinegar, 1 Tablespoon of maple syrup (or Birch Xylitol), Dijon mustard and lemon juice.
 Set aside.

 - Roast the Brussels sprouts and persimmon for 40 minutes total, flipping every 10 minutes to prevent burning.